Sicilian desserts are made for special occasions or to celebrate a religious feast. All pastries, cakes and

 anything else that was useless and form a pile, to burn along with all the misery of the past year and to welcome

 the new spring.
-To the goddesses of fertility were offered fritters in the form of breasts of a virgin.
-The early
+To the goddesses of fertility were offered fritters in the form of breasts of virgin and cakes made

 This holiday coincides with Saint Joseph's day and even at the present time all over Sicily, in particular in